zalando-incubator/graphql-jit/README.md

 - `operationName` {string} - optional operation name in case the document contains multiple [operations](http://spec.graphql.org/draft/#sec-Language.Operations)(queries/mutations/subscription).
 - `compilerOptions` {Object} - Configurable options for the compiler

   - `disableLeafSerialization` {boolean, default: false} - disables leaf node serializers.
-The serializers validate the content of the field so this option should only be set to true if there are strong assurances that the values are valid.
+The serializers validate the content of the field at runtime so this option should only be set to true if there are strong assurances that the values are valid.
   - `customSerializers` {Object as Map, default: {}} - Replace serializer functions for specific types.
 Can be used as a safer alternative for overly expensive serializers